Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

-The data here will help the reader understand tire markings and ratings when they need to replace their older or worn tires.
+The data here will help the reader understand tire markings and ratings when they need to replace their older or worn-out tires.

 RV and Camper Tire Specifications

-And the tires on your RV are just as specialized, but they are designed to carry very large loads on diverse types of roads at various speeds and still provide as safe a ride as possible.
+The tires on your RV are just as specialized, but with a different purpose.
+They are designed to carry very large loads on diverse types of roads at various speeds and still provide as safe a ride as possible.

-Be sure to know your tire size, tire age, and condition, and always replace them with the same/equivalent tires.
+Be sure to know your tire size, tire age and condition, and always replace them with the same or equivalent tires.

-Keep in mind that as soon as tires are manufactured, they begin to age and degrade to one degree or other, depending on how they are stored and maintained.
+Keep in mind that as soon as tires are manufactured, they begin to age and degrade to one degree or another.
+This depends on how they are stored and maintained.

 There are several things you should do to assure that your tires are safe, and last a long time for you.

-RV’s use a wide range of tire sizes with many different specifications that the manufacturer selected to match your RV's design requirements.
+RVs use a wide range of tire sizes with many different specifications that the manufacturer selected to match the specific design requirements.

 When you replace your tires be sure to select tires that match these specifications.

-Here are some of the marking you will see when you look at your RV tires, along with the definition of what they mean, for your reference.
+For your reference, here are some of the markings you will see when you look at your RV tires, along with the definitions of what they mean.

 You should always check with your tire dealers for the latest recommendations, as the technology for tire construction is constantly changing: